rpmiskin/elk-resilience/README.md

 ## Possible Solution

 Using the output isolator pattern should allow each output to buffer some data even when the pipeline is blocked.
-To try this out examine `p1.logstash.conf`.
+To try this out examine `input-pipeline.logstash.conf`.
 The contents should currently look like:

 ```